popphp/docs/user_guide/pdfs.rst

 * TimesNewRoman,BoldItalic
 * ZapfDingbats

-The embedded font types that are supported are:

-* TrueType
-* OpenType
-* Type1

-However, there may be issues embedding a font if certain font data or font files are missing, incomplete or corrupted.
-Furthermore, there may be issues embedding a font if the correct permissions or licensing are not provided.

 When adding a standard font to the document, you can add it and then reference it by name throughout the building of the PDF.
 For reference, there are constants available in the ``Pop\Pdf\Document\Font`` that have the correct standard font names stored in them as strings.